Modern HRT is BIO-IDENTICAL and derived from NATURAL SOURCES

 Apart from the over-exaggerated risks, the other really sad thing about the WHI press conference in 2002 was all the findings that never made the headlines.

 Women on HRT were less likely to have osteoporosis, fractures, diabetes and bowel cancer.

 Those on estrogen-only HRT were less likely to have breast cancer.

 But most importantly -

-Women taking any type of HRT were less likely to die from any cause, including breast cancer.
+Women starting any type of HRT before the age of 60 were less likely to die from any cause, including breast cancer.

 These are the facts about HRT that every woman (and doctor) should know.